nawab312/Terraform/State Management in Terraform/Notes.md

 - **Access Control:** Limit access to the state file by using appropriate permissions and roles.
 Only authorized users or systems should have access to read or modify the state.
 - **State File Backup:** You should back up your state file regularly to prevent data loss in case of corruption or accidental deletion.
 - **Enabling versioning on the S3 bucket** where the state file is stored.
 This way, if the state file is accidentally deleted, you can restore it from a previous version.

+**Terraform State Commands**
+- `terraform state list` This command allows you to list all resources currently managed in the state file.
+- `terraform state show` This shows detailed information about a single resource from the state file.
+- `terraform state pull` This command retrieves the state from the remote backend, which is useful when you're working with a remote state.
+- `terraform state push` This command pushes a local state file to a remote backend.
+- `terraform state rm` This command removes a resource from the state file, which is useful if you want Terraform to stop managing a particular resource without actually deleting it.